ProjectSegfault/publapi/README.md

 ./publapi
 ```

-By default it listens to port 3000 on 127.0.0.1.
+By default publapi listens on 127.0.0.1:3000.
 You can change the port with the environment variable PUBLAPI_PORT.

+Additionally, you need to set the variable PUBLAPI_SHOUTRRRURL in order for notifications to work.
+Url Format can be found at https://containrrr.dev/shoutrrr/v0.5/services/matrix/

 ## Usage
 Currently, PublAPI has only two routes, /online and /signup.